rsuregar/whatsbridge-whatsapp-unofficial/README.md

 > **💡 Typing Indicator**: All messaging endpoints support `typingTime` parameter (in milliseconds) to simulate typing before sending the message.
 This makes the bot appear more human-like.

 > **🏷️ Whitelabel Footer**: All messaging endpoints support automatic footer injection.
 The footer format is `> _footerName_` (markdown blockquote with italic).
 Configuration priority: `footerName` in request payload > session metadata > `MESSAGE_FOOTER` environment variable.
 Set `footerName` in the request body to override per-request, or configure it globally via session metadata or environment variable.

+> **✅ Number Validation**: All messaging endpoints support optional `checkNumber` parameter (boolean, default: `false`).
+When set to `true`, the API will check if the phone number is registered on WhatsApp before sending the message.
+If the number is not registered, the API will return an error response with registration status instead of attempting to send the message.

 #### Send Text Message